aiven/devportal/docs/tools/cli/user.rst

 ``avn user tokens-expire``
 ''''''''''''''''''''''''''

-Expires all the authentication tokens associated with the user.
+Makes all the authentication tokens associated with the user expired.

-**Example:** Expire all the authentication tokens.
+**Example:** Make all the authentication tokens expired.
 ::

   avn user tokens-expire